Package Leaflet: Information for the User

 Ozanex treatment is not recommended in the following situations:

-If you notice an aggravation of the infection or if the skin becomes red, irritated, or shows other signs and symptoms at the application site, you must interrupt the treatment with Ozanex and consult your doctor.
-See also section 4 of this leaflet.
+If you notice a worsening of the infection or if the skin becomes red or irritated or shows other signs and symptoms at the application site, you should discontinue treatment with Ozanex and consult your doctor.
+See also section 4 of this package leaflet.

-You must have special caution if you have any skin condition, e.g., rosacea or seborrheic dermatitis, as it could lead to the deterioration of pre-existing skin conditions.
+You should exercise special caution if you have any skin condition, e.g., rosacea or seborrheic dermatitis, as it may worsen pre-existing skin conditions.

-Avoid contact of Ozanex with the eyes and mucous membranes.
+contact of Ozanex with the eyes and mucous membranes should be avoided.

 Children and adolescents